Posted on: March 12, 2023

 1. Review your website’s generic pages

-… for example the About Us, product/service pages, team pages etc and check they are still current in what they say and how they look.
-Consider if:
+– for example, the About Us, product/service pages, team pages etc and check they are still current in what they say and how they look.
+Consider if imagery is still right for the current working/living environment, if there are more recent testimonials to showcase, if you’re describing the business and its offering in line with how it now operates etc

 2. Test your contact form and any other sign-up mechanisms on the site are still working